operatortwo/VB_Midi2_Preview/README.md

 These are the examples for the WinForms and WPF project types.
 First, an error occurred during Build: Syntax error in *WinRTEventHelpers.cs*.
 This temporary .cs file was created by CsWinRT but the compiler treated it like a .vb file...
 As a workaround, the C# console project _GetProjection was added to the solution and the packages CsWinRT and Devices.Midi2 were moved there.
-Now we have to build XProjectionBuilder only once to create the Midi2.NetProjection.
+Now we have to build _GetProjection only once to create the Midi2.NetProjection.
-Then we can add a reference in the Winforms and WPF projects pointing to the output path of XProjectionBuilder, to be precise to /runtimes/win-x64/lib/net8.0/
+Then we can add a reference in the Winforms and WPF projects pointing to the output path of _GetProjection, to be precise to /runtimes/win-x64/lib/net8.0/
+This workaround will be eliminated in future versions.
+Only the Midi2 package will then be required.

 Furthermore, in Winforms and WPF, we cannot write directly to the user interface within the MessageReceive handler.
 Instead, the application uses a *ConcurrentQueue(Of UInteger)* which is Enqueued in 'MessageReceive' and Dequeued in 'ReadMidiInput' which is regularly called by a timer.